Capital Improvement Program

 This project to widen the existing 5-lane roadway to 7 lanes began in May 2016.
 The street will be reconstructed with concrete pavement, sidewalks and signalization improvements.
 Roadway construction is expected to take 22 months.
 See periodic updates on this project here.

 Rufe Snow / Glenview Intersection

 An additional lane will be added to Rufe Snow Drive at the intersection with Glenview Drive to better accommodate increased traffic to and from the new charter school.
 The additional lane will allow two through lanes in both the north- and southbound directions, in addition to a dedicated left-turn lane for both north- and southbound traffic.
 A traffic signal will also be added on Glenview at Chapel Park to allow vehicles leaving the school to safely turn into and out of the school site.
-A construction contract was awarded on June 12, 2017 to Ragle, Inc. Construction is anticipated to begin this summer.
+A construction contract was awarded to Ragle, Inc. Construction will begin in October and is anticipated to be complete in February.
 80% of the cost of this project will be paid for by the charter school.

 Meadowlakes Drive will be extended to the east of Rufe Snow Drive, creating a fourth leg at that signalized intersection.
 Meadowlakes will connect to Corona at the current intersection of Corona and LaRue.
 LaRue will become a cul-de-sac.
 The extension will accommodate increased traffic from redevelopment along Loop 820.
 It will not only keep commercial traffic out of nearby residential neighborhoods, it will also provide the Snow Heights neighborhood with a signalized turn to go southbound.
 Construction of the new section of roadway began in July and is expected to take 4 months to complete.
 View map.